SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

     Given I start the interview at "plaintiffs_motion_to_modify_209a.yml"
 ```

 You can wait to write more complex tests till your code is more stable.
+For example, your variable names should be staying pretty much the same.

-## Story tables
+## Story Tables

+In your Scenario, you will:

+1. Add a Step to go to the interview
+1. Add any other Steps you need
+1. Choose what page your Story Table should get you to
+1. Add the Story Table Step command that includes that page's id
+1. Add the Story Table header row
+1. Add a row for each variable
+1. Add whatever other Steps you need

-**Story table** Steps, in our opinion, are the most effective and flexible way to set the values of fields in ALKiln in most cases.
-Using them, it doesn't matter what order you use to list your fields or what order your pages come in.
-It also doesn't matter if you include extra fields accidentally.
-They are a snapshot of the user who's filling out the form for that test.
+**Story Table** Steps, in our opinion, are the most effective and flexible way to fill in fields in most cases.
+The items in the table are a snapshot of the user who is filling out the form for that test.

 Example: